Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/Questions scope the variety of response available.md

 A directed question `demands` a response from the receiver, which may also create a greater feeling of `closeness`.
 However, this can be weaponized as `interrogation`.
 Perhaps its worthwhile disclosing questions in ones mind rather than directing a question.
 This may lead to more open explorations in voice-based dialog, but it may also produce the opposite effect in text-based dialog (especially around sensitive topics).

+---

-Articles "The Art of Powerful Questions" by Vogt, Brown and Isaacs, or "Strategic Questioning" by Fran Peavey?
+Recommended articles on the subject I've not read: "The Art of Powerful Questions" by Vogt, Brown and Isaacs, or "Strategic Questioning" by Fran Peavey?